Climbing the Florence Duomo: Key Tips for Brunelleschi’s Dome

-While I usually don’t recommend climbing a city’s most recognizable building for its views (because if you’re on it, you don’t get a good view), the Brunelleschi Dome is a unique exception.
+And in general, while I usually don’t recommend climbing a city’s most recognizable building for its views (my logic being that if you’re on it, you don’t get a good view of it!), the Brunelleschi Dome is a unique exception.

 Not only is it fascinating to see the interior of how this vast dome manages to stand the test of time, but it’s also home to some of the most spectacular frescoes of the Renaissance: 3,600 square meters of them, in fact!

-When you climb the Brunelleschi Dome, you get to have several unique experiences all at once: being inside such a historic and architecturally distinctive building, seeing these beautiful frescoes up close (almost at eye level!), and then, of course, seeing the gorgeous views of Florence from the top of the dome.
+When you climb the Brunelleschi Dome, you get to have several unique experiences all at once: 1) being inside such a historic and architecturally distinctive building, 2) seeing these beautiful frescoes up close (almost at eye level!), and 3) of course, seeing the gorgeous views of Florence once you finally reach the top of the dome.

-You would assume that the person who managed to build what is still today the world’s largest masonry dome would be some sort of expert in architecture or engineering, with decades of experience… but not so!
+You would assume that the person who managed to build what is still today the world’s largest masonry dome would be some sort of expert in architecture or engineering, with decades of experience… but actually, that’s not at all the case!

 In fact, prior to applying to the contest to build the dome, Filippo Brunelleschi was no more than a goldsmith and sculptor.
 But when the Florentine government held a contest to design the dome — one with interesting constraints, such as its massive size yet no ability to use flying buttresses or centering supports — he was intrigued and proposed a plan, eventually winning the proposal in 1418.